 It is correct that the letters were used for German propaganda, but the nazis perform a complete turn in 1941, when an internal letter signed Martin Bormann suddenly forbid the use of fracturschrift, by order of Adolf Hitler.
 Oldstyle antiqua was to be used instead.
 Gothic letters were called «Schwabacher-Judenlettern».
 As if Hebrew letters didn’t exist.
 And if we consider the nazi use of letters as a whole one finds, as in their architecture, a mix of historical styles: gothic, antiqua, roman majuscules and sans serifs used side by side.

 Sans Serifs were used by the avantgarde «neue typographie»-practitioners, known to us through the Bauhaus-style.
 It’s practitioners were accused of «cultural bolschevism», and many (including Jan Tschichold) were imprisoned or went into exile.
 Yet on the official poster for the olympic games in Berlin a functionalist sans serif has been used.

-There was probably purely practical considerations behind the condemnation of gothic letters.
+There were probably purely practical considerations behind the condemnation of gothic letters.
 The inhabitants of occupied countries were used to old style antiqua letters, and had problems reading German propaganda set in fractura.
 Legibility seems to have been an issue.
-Plainly spoken; the switch to antiqua was made for propaganda purposes.